I run an accelerator. Here are 4 things startups can learn from rejection

 Sometimes I blamed it on bias.
 As a female, Latina, immigrant founder with an infant at home, I was acutely aware of the huge, systemic gender gap in venture capital.
 I knew full well that I was an outsider, not “in” with the Silicon Valley elites, and that even when I got a meeting, I faced powerful biases every time I pitched.

 The systemic bias I faced while pitching was absolutely real.
 But it’s also true that having a cofounder would have improved my odds of success.
 Without the ability to recruit, startups can’t succeed, period.
 What is a cofounder if not your first recruit?
-By focusing on one truth, I missed the other, and didn’t learn a lesson that would have helped me a lot.
+By focusing on one truth, I missed the other and didn’t learn a lesson that would have helped me a lot.

 Rejection is a form of judgment, and by virtue of its negativity, it can be a hard pill to swallow, particularly when you face a lot of it.
 As a founder, my main goal was to get my business off the ground.
 When I took rejection personally, I was depriving myself of the opportunity to learn something about my business that could help me down the line.